sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-java-create/btp-cf-buildpacks-java-create.md

      > Ignore the yellow warnings (due to recently deprecated methods)!

-5. In the same way, create another Java class, named `NotAuthorizedException.java`, and replace its default content with:
+5. In the same way, create another Java class, named `NotAuthorizedException.java`, and replace its default content with the following code:

     ```Java
     package com.example.java_tutorial;